Contents

 Balancing a dominant subject against negative space, for example.
 Or balancing two elements by using diagonally opposite golden points or two parallel lines that run along the rule of thirds.

-Photography composition is more than just arranging things in certain places because you think they should go there.
+Composition is more than just arranging things in certain places because you think they should go there.
 This is the point at which you might bend the rules of composition a bit.
-That’s because composition in photography is also about balance and balancing multiple elements, which is more important than you think.
+That’s because composition is also about balance and balancing multiple elements, which is more important than you think.
 But balance isn’t something you can learn from a blog post.
 It’s something you start to feel as you become more experienced, and you know where to put things, whether using contrast or colours against one another, dominant features against other features, or negative space against the main subject.
 Or by placing elements on diagonally opposite golden points.

 7 | Selective Focus

 Selective focus is a technique that uses a shallow depth of field to highlight a specific part of the image while the rest is blurry.
-Selective focus can help emphasise a particular element of your shot and to draw the viewer’s attention to it.
+Selective focus can help emphasise a particular element of your shot and draw the viewer’s attention to it.

 Remember when I said subjects exist and composition doesn’t until you frame up and take your picture?
 Well, this is where things get a bit more interesting because you need specific parts of your subject to help fulfil the following composition techniques.